 Matt Mullenweg, the co-founder of WordPress and CEO of Automattic, just posted a call for contributors to form a WordPress Growth Council.
 As a long-time WordPress user and marketing executive, the project interests me for a few reasons.
+The project has captivated my attention for many things but the strategies I’m going to share aren’t restricted to only WordPress, but for other social mediua sites too.
+I speak of attaining a high traffic count to youer websites by the means of hiring a social media experts who will get you more subscribers.

 The first is the challenge itself.
 To paraphrase Matt’s blog post, WordPress and the open web are under threat.
 The likes of Medium, Squarespace, Wix, and Weebly are spending hundreds of millions of dollars to promote what are essentially proprietary, walled-off gardens.
 These systems diminish the freedom of the user and put the notion of an open web under jeopardy.
 I’ve already resigned to the fact that my Internet life is mostly dictated by closed systems like Facebook, Twitter, and Apple, and while many enterprises are beginning to invest more in open source projects, there’s an imbalance in the force.
 The fact that an open source platform like WordPress powers 27% of the web makes it the greatest agent in defending Internet freedom.